johnwcowan/r7rs-work/EnumsCowan.md

 `(enum-set-project `*enum-type enum-set*`)`

-Returns an enum set containing the enums belonging to `enum-type` that have the same names as the members of *enum-set*.
+Returns an enum set containing the enums belonging to *enum-type* that have the same names as the members of *enum-set*, whose enum type typically is not the same as *enum-type*.

 ### Enum set predicates